w-lfpup/wctk-js/README.md

 ## Controllers

-Only a handful of controllers are needed to provide:
+A handful of controllers can provide:

 - reactivity -> the [Render](./render/README.md) controller
 - declarative or imperative shadow dom -> the [Shadow](./shadow/README.md) controller